christianityorigins/website/essays/_posts/2016-03-01-cosmotheism.md

 Cosmotheism is a religious concept developed by physics professor William L. Pierce (1933-2002) in the mid-1970s .
 He expressed his religious philosophy in early writings and lectures, later presented in three separate pamphlets: The Path, On Living Things, and On Society.

 Cosmology: the cosmology is similar to Plato's monism.
-Monism is the philosophical view that all of reality is ultimately one, or that reality is fundamentally unified and that all things are interconnected through a single underlying essence or principle (i.e. materialist monists believe this to be matter or energy).Everything in the universe is then seen as emanations or manifestations of this ultimate reality.
+Monism is the philosophical view that all of reality is ultimately one, or that reality is fundamentally unified and that all things are interconnected through a single underlying essence or principle (i.e. materialist monists believe this to be matter or energy).
+Everything in the universe is then seen as emanations or manifestations of this ultimate reality.

-Beliefs: that there is an evolutionary universe, with an evolution toward ever higher and higher states of self-consciousness.
+Beliefs: that there is an evolutionary universe, and mankind can take part in his own evolution to become more and more godlike and excellent.
 Self-deification.

 <iframe id="odysee-iframe" style="width:30%; aspect-ratio:16 / 9;" src="https://odysee.com/$/embed/@JustAudiobooks:0/Cosmotheism-Trilogy---Dr.-William-Luther-Pierce:d?r=9V6dCfZT6b1k6dJSYdpkCnPsZWCgWThv" allowfullscreen></iframe>